saifali-95/react-travel-map/README.md

 # Getting Started with react-travel-map App

-The react-travel-map App is designed for travellers to post reviews about there trip experience, places to visit, eat and shop.
+The react-travel-map App is designed for travelers to post reviews about their trip experience, places to visit, eat and shop.
 A user can also view reviews posted by other users.

 # Heroku Deoployment